tanvirgb/Bangladesh-Online-Voting-System/README.md

 # Bangladesh-Online-Voting-System

-This is a group project of the "Advanced Programming in Web Technology" course of the university using NestJS and PostgreSQL.
+This is a group project of the "Advanced Programming in Web Technology" course at the university using NestJS and PostgreSQL.